Cerejais (Alfândega da Fé): Religious

 Both the Calvário and the Loca are inspired on the chapels with the same names in the Sanctuary of Fatima.
-Both are accessible by car, located at less than 2km from the village, in different directions departing from the 'Santuario'.
+Both are accessible by car, located at less than 2 km from the village, in different directions departing from the 'Santuario'.
 Along the road to the Loca there are panels of azulejos (Portuguese tiles) representing the Mysteries of the Rosary; along the way to Calvario are the crosses of the 'Via Sacra' (Way of the Cross).

 Other local architectonic landmarks are small miniatures of chapels or altars known as "alminhas" (literally 'little souls').
 Usually white with a cross on top, they contain religious statues or images, often in azulejo representing saints, the Virgin Mary, God or an allusion to Purgatory souls.
 In the past, alminhas were built on the side of footpaths to remind walkers to pray for the soul of the dead.
 There are also two small stone crosses, one just outside the village (near the Capela de Sao Sebastiao) and one near the Rua do Lombo.

 A few ruined 'pombais' (plural of 'pombal') exist around Cerejais, old buildings used to facilitate the procreation of pigeons in the old days, for human consumption.

 Two 'pinocros' mark two different points which stand out for their relative altitude, in different areas.
 These conic structures are usually white, about 1m high and half-meter in diameter.

 In different areas in and around Cerejais there are many old stone walls built to delimitate land, many in considerable state of degradation.
 Many of these walls are said to have been built by men from Galicia (Spain) who had come to the region the flee the Spanish civil war.